gabrielemariotti/cardslib/doc/SHADOW.md

 ### Hidden Shadow

-If you want a card with shadow  you can use this simple code:
+If you want a card without shadow  you can use this simple code:

 ``` java
         //Create a Card